tinganchen/Pytorch-from-Dataloader-to-Visualization/README.md

 Trained filters and the output feature maps each layer are plotted to see in the black box.

 ## Reference
-The model is references to >> https://xmfbit.github.io/2017/03/04/pytorch-mnist-example/.
+The model is referenced to >> https://xmfbit.github.io/2017/03/04/pytorch-mnist-example/.